phylotastic/Pt_Mobile_Application/design/workflows.md

          * user doesn't like photo, chooses "cancel"
             * --> return to List view

-## Workflow 2 - managing multiple lists
+## Use case - managing multiple lists

 User is managing two lists.
 One of them is only for birds, the other for mammals.
 This is what the list-master will look like when the user is done: